Last Updated on June 19, 2021 by Grow with Bovees

 Soil Aeration and Treatment of Root Rot

-Good soil aeration is vital for the healthy growth of your plants.
+Good manual soil aeration is vital for the healthy growth of your plants.
 When the soil becomes hard and compacted, it affects plant growth because the nutrients and oxygen will not get to the plants properly.

 Compacted soil can also cause root rot.
 Another problem is over watering your plants, which fills up the air pockets in the soil, causing a shortage of oxygen.
 This, in turn, causes the roots of the plants to suffocate, rot and eventually die.